-Denver Nuggets Scores And Standings
+Denver Nuggets' Standings

-Bet On Denver Nuggets Games
+Bet On Denver Nuggets' Games

 If you want a piece of the Nuggets in action check with your local sportsbook and play the money line.
 This is where you make a straight bet on a team to win the game.
-Their prices manifest as either negative or positive numbers to indicate a favorite and underdog, respectively.
-A -150 favorite means if you bet $150 you win $100 while a +130 underdog means you win $130 on a $100 bet.
+Their prices manifest as either negative or positive numbers to indicate a favourite and underdog, respectively.
+A -150 favourite means if you bet $150 you win $100 while a +130 underdog means you win $130 on a $100 bet.
 Confirm with your book before betting.

-Mile-High Home: playing in the elevated city of Denver, the Nuggets enjoy a unique home court advantage over their opponents.
+Mile-High Home: playing in the elevated city of Denver, the Nuggets enjoy a unique home-court advantage over their opponents.
 The high altitude makes it more difficult to breathe and unaccustomed players may struggle against the Nuggets.
 Since 2013, the Nuggets have a 48 percent winning rate at home versus a 32.5 percent road winning rate although their home performance has been declining due to their lottery team status.

 Spread the Nuggets: if the Nuggets don’t hold much value on the money line, try playing them on the point spread.
-This system aims to balance the underdog with the favorite by allotting points for either team to cover.
-A minus spread like -3.5 means the team is favored to win by over four points and a plus spread like +2.5 means the team is allowed a loss by up to two points.
+This system aims to balance the underdog with the favourite by allotting points for either team to cover.
+A minus spread like -3.5 means the team is favoured to win by over four points and a plus spread like +2.5 means the team is allowed a loss by up to two points.
 If you take the team’s final score and subtract the minus or add the plus, it should still amount to a winning score.
 That’s the concept.